 In Progress (IP)

 For a module that extends beyond the examination results release date or beyond one semester, evaluation of a student's performance is deferred until the completion of the module.
-The provisional grade of ‘IP' is assigned prior to the completion of the module.
-This is replaced with the final grade when the student completes the module.
+The provisional grade of ‘IP' is assigned prior to the completion of the module while it is being undertaken.
+The final grade will be assigned when the student completes the module.